Product photography mistakes eCommerce should avoid

 What are the most common product photos mistakes?

 Most of the problems people have with product photography fall into the same categories over and over, and they come from the same main cause: Most store owners aren’t photographers.
+However, according to the BLB website, a smartphone is enough to take good-quality pictures these days.

 We don’t think about composition, lighting, backgrounds, or any of the other things that make for good photos.
 Most of our camera work involves Instagram filters or the word cheese.